MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 > [!IMPORTANT]
 > We recommend that you create your own local administrator account, and that you disable the well-known `RID 500` user account.

-## Manage secrets in Azure Stack HCI
+## Secret creation and rotation

-The Lifecycle Manager on Azure Stack HCI requires multiple components to maintain secure communications with other infrastructure resources and services.
-To ensure security, we implemented internal secret creation and rotation capabilities.
+The orchestrator in Azure Stack HCI requires multiple components to maintain secure communications with other infrastructure resources and services.
+All the services running on the cluster have authentication and encryption certificates associated with them.

-All services exposed internally by Lifecycle Manager have authentication or encryption certificates associated with them.
-When you review your cluster nodes, you will see several certificates created under the path `LocalMachine/Personal certificate store (Cert:\LocalMachine\My).
+To ensure security, we have implemented internal secret creation and rotation capabilities.
+When you review your cluster nodes, you will see several certificates created under the path LocalMachine/Personal certificate store (`Cert:\LocalMachine\My`).

 In this release, the following capabilities are enabled: